 As you end this meditation, say quietly to yourself, 3 times: May all beings live in light, peace and happiness.

-This is the text of the Youtube video, Breathing, the universal ebb and flow which can be found on the front page of this website.
+This is the text of the Youtube video, Breathing, the universal ebb and flow which can be found on this website.

 Other posts of respiration: